G-Two/smoke-x-receiver/README.md

 ### Debugging

-it may be helpful to monitor the ESP32 logs during initial application setup to aid in debugging.
+It may be helpful to monitor the ESP32 logs during initial application setup to aid in debugging.
 While the ESP32 is still plugged into your computer, monitor logs by running:

 ```
 $ idf.py monitor